jaswdr/blog/content/posts/p-value.md

 1/4 = 0.25
 ```

-(2) The probability of the result being something else that is equally rate to the observation.
+(2) The probability of the result being something else that is equally rare to the observation.

 1 possibility of it being Tails and Tails, out of 4 outcomes.